Reading time: 4 min

 As every year, we have updated our database of the 3,000 largest contractors operating in Poland.
 The Excel-based database is a valuable tool for analysing the competitive landscape in the construction sector.
 It is also helpful when looking for new contractors or subcontractors.
 The database is particularly useful when selecting or verifying companies in terms of revenue size, profitability, area of specialisation or geographical location.

-More companies reporting revenue of over PLN 1bn
+Stabilisation of companies reporting revenue of over PLN 1bn

 Distribution of the 3,000 largest construction companies in Poland by revenue bracket